Joseph Sinnott Mansion: History and architectural features

 As the Main Building of Rosemont College, Rathalla has seen its fair share of elite guests.
-Among these notable visitors are John F. Kennedy in 1953, whose sister, Patricia, graduated from Rosemont College in the forties, and Joseph Biden as the 1974 commencement speaker.
-Both Biden and Kennedy were senators when they visited Rosemont and Rathalla.
-Archbishop Fulton J. Sheen was a frequent visitor of Rathalla and Rosemont College, speaking at over thirty graduation ceremonies.
+Notable visitors have included 35th United States President John F. Kennedy in 1953, whose sister, Patricia, graduated from Rosemont College during the 1940s, and 46th United States President Joseph R. Biden Jr. as the 1974 commencement speaker.
+Both presidents, Biden and Kennedy were United States senators when they visited Rosemont and Rathalla.
+Archbishop Fulton J. Sheen was a frequent visitor of Rathalla and Rosemont College, speaking at more than thirty graduation ceremonies.

 Rathalla was added to the National Register of Historic Places in 1980.
 Rathalla is said to have historic significance because it embodies the era in which it was built.

 The Main Building at Rosemont College can be seen in the films "The Sterling Chase" and "Tenure," as filming took place on the college's campus.

 In 1999 The board of trustees at Rosemont College updated the mechanical systems in Rathalla, their Main Building.
 New wiring, heating and air conditioning, modern plumbing, an elevator, chair lift, and a handicapped accessible bedroom were all added.
 The construction company, Pancoast and Clifford Inc., was awarded the "Best Restoration/ Renovation Award" which is given annually by the Associated Builders and Contractors, Inc. in recognition of their feat of renovation.